elunna/nerfhack-changelog/README.md

 * The base memory retention ("KEEN") for spells is now 10000 turns, reduced from 20000 (SLASH'EM).
 Roles still start with 20000 turns of memory.
 * When reading or re-reading a spellbook, you will bring the retention back up to 10000
-* Primary spellcasters (healers, priests, monks, wizards, archeologists) get a memory boost of 500 turns when they cast spells (SLASH'EM)
+* Primary spellcasters (healers, priests, monks, wizards, archeologists) get a memory boost of 500 turns when they cast spells (SLASH'EM).
+* Non-primary spellcasters get a memory boost of 100-200 turns for casting.
 * Casting your **special spell** also grants a retention bonus of 500 turns no matter what role you are
 * Wielding a quarterstaff provides a small bonus to spellcasting (about a 1/3rd of the bonus a robe confers) (Fourk)
 * Hungerless casting ignores too hungry to cast penalty (xnh)